nodejs/package-maintenance/docs/licensing.md

 or may be construed as a patent license.

 There are many licenses to choose from.
-We would refer package owners who have not already choosen a license to review the [commonly used SPDX licenses](https://spdx.org/licenses/) and [suggested means to choose license](https://choosealicense.com/).
+We would refer package owners who have not already chosen a license to review the [commonly used SPDX licenses](https://spdx.org/licenses/) and [suggested means to choose license](https://choosealicense.com/).

 This is an ordered list of the most popular licenses from the public registry with MIT being the most